rahulrawat11/Gmail-Bot/README.md

 # Python Gmail Bot
-Gmail Bot written in Python and Splinter by [Dominic Peel](https://github.com/P-aradox).
+Gmail Bot written in Python using the Splinter module by [Dominic Peel](https://github.com/P-aradox).

 # Commands
 Send command to the bot in the email subject: